-Milos has been a lot of things: homeless, abused, a rent boy.
+Milos has been a lot of things: homeless, abused, a sex worker.
 He'd thought he'd found a home, but now he can add another title to the list: government genetic experiment.

 He should hate it.
 His irritatingly handsome partner is a lecherous psychopath, there are monsters around every corner and, worst of all, he has to take adult education classes.